 You have reached the last section of the survey.
 Thank you for your time and patience.
-The next set of questions is about your relationship with [NAME OF MOTHER/GUARDIAN] /{your child’s mother or guardian}.
+The next questions are about your relationship with [NAME OF MOTHER/GUARDIAN] /{your child’s mother or guardian}.
 [IF AUDIO “ON” AND THERE IS A NON-MISSING VALUE FOR ANY OF THE FOLLOWING: G12a, G12a1, G12b, or G12b1, THEN READ: In these questions, this person’s name will appear on the screen and the audio recording will refer to this person as “your child’s mother or guardian”.]

 Please think about [NAME OF MOTHER/GUARDIAN]/{your child’s mother or guardian} when answering these questions and let us know if you strongly agree, agree, disagree, or strongly disagree with each of the following statements.